 Dealing with Conflict

-Poorly managed conflict creates significant costs for organizations and leads to creative insights and innovation that can benefit your organization.
+Poorly managed conflict creates significant costs for organizations and leads to loss of engagement among employees.
 This elective will teach you how to apply five proven strategies for effectively managing conflict.

 |Series||Supervisory Management Certificate Program|

 |Next Session||Thursday, Jan.
 21, 2021|

 This class meets Thursdays and Fridays, Jan 21‐22 and Jan 28‐29, 2021 from 8:30 AM ‐ 12:00 PM.

 Even in the healthiest of organizations, conflict is inevitable.
 Yet, poorly managed conflict can create significant costs for organizations, negatively impacting engagement, productivity and profits.
 This course brings light to the fact that most conflict cannot and should not be avoided.
 Learn how to effectively manage conflict resulting in creative insight and innovation beneficial to your organization.
 Your goal is to ensure that your current and future staff has the knowledge and skills they need to effectively manage conflict.

 Conflict management is an ongoing challenge - and opportunity - for organizations, managers and supervisors.
 This program offers an evidence-based training approach to learning new and current conflict management skills.
 Even experienced managers will benefit from the expert insight, shared experiences and group discussions facilitated through this program.

 What you will learn:

 - Mental dialogues and physical techniques to manage responses to conflict

 - Application of five proven strategies for effective conflict management